 Shortcut formula for leadership development

-The same process of behavior driven development is used in ludodidactics, a learning method that focuses on the desired behavior.
+We use the same process of behavior driven development in ludodidactics, a learning method that focuses on the desired behavior.
 A training program based on this method helps the individual leader to develop his or her leadership behavior by using elements of game design.
 If we translate this in a formula, it would result in A = M + D. In this case M represents the mechanics, D the dynamics and A the aesthetics also known as the desired behavior.
 The mechanics are the tools that are causing the desired behavior.
 The dynamics are representing the behavior that occurs when the player interacts with the mechanics.
 When a player understands the mechanics, the game is no longer of value as the player does understand the game – so how to come to the desired behavior – completely.

 Examples of successful leadership development